TaylorCharlesHall/Company-Tour/README.md

 # map
-Pegs the biggest companies in Miami with a clickable marker
+Pegs the biggest five companies Miami in order with a clickable marker.

+## Makes use of cycling through lattitudes and longitudes before rendering.